 He summarised it as a strategy that would give the often dry and impenetrable facts surrounding sustainability an emotional content that would connect to the broader community.

-John was the convenor of a field studies program in the school of art, that provided a value-added component to academic courses by taking artists and musicians into the field to do research that could be reflected in their works.
+John was the convenor of a field studies programme in the school of art, that provided a value-added component to academic courses by taking artists and musicians into the field to do research that could be reflected in their works.

 A key element of this approach was engagement with the local community and subject experts.
 The artistic outcomes would be then be exhibited with intention of building public awareness and fostering debate.